-We have extensive experiences in conducting such empirical statistical studies, using high performance computing (HPC) both in and out campus.
-Of note, we have 5% of the access (equivalent to >1000 cores) in the Beagle system owned by the University of Chicago and Argonne National Laboratory.
+We have extensive experience in conducting such empirical statistical studies, using high performance computing (HPC).
+We have 5% of the access (equivalent to >1000 cores) in the Beagle system owned by the University of Chicago and Argonne National Laboratory.
 We have conducted 100,000 permutations in SNP functional similarity study by eQTL associations and detected hundreds of cooperative pairs with sufficient statistical significances that were exclusively approachable by this big data approach.

 Internal evaluation: if the measure of SNP similarity/distance works, similar SNPs should be enriched in the same diseases as compared to distinct diseases, in the same disease class as compared to distinct disease classes, and in LD SNPs as compared to independent SNPs.
 The similarity of LD SNPs of the same lead SNP may arise in part from confounders of SNP proximity and part from real biology, as demonstrated in literature [ref].

-On complete of this sub aim, we will prioritize a set of cooperative SNPs pairs for each cell type, as tentative epistatic SNPs for the associated complex diseases.
+On completion of this sub aim, we will prioritize a set of cooperative SNPs pairs for each cell type, as tentative epistatic SNPs for the associated complex diseases.
 Of note, distinct cell types may unveil cooperative mechanisms for different complex diseases, as many diseases only arise from specific types of cells due to their underlying pathophysiology.

 SA 1.3 Validate top five complex diseases for their epistasis of cooperative SNPs in EMERGE dataset

-Finally in this aim, we seek for validate the cooperative SNPs prioritized from ENCODE data.
-Electronic Medical Records and Genomics (EMERGE) project endeavors to streamline any GWAS studies by dynamically selecting the patients and controls, and thus ideal for the validation purpose.
-Coupled with traditional electronic medical record system, it also collects patients’ genotypes after a blood test if obtained authorization.
+Finally, we seek to validate the cooperative SNPs prioritized from ENCODE data.
+The Electronic Medical Records and Genomics (EMERGE) project endeavors to streamline any GWAS studies by dynamically selecting the patients and controls, and is thus ideal for validation purposes.
+Coupled with traditional electronic medical record system, it collects patients’ genotypes after a blood test.
 Thus, this dataset allows patient level validation of any single or combinatory genetic markers for various diseases.
 We have built collaborations with key investigators of EMERGE project and will extend that to this project.

 We hypothesize that a substantial proportion of cooperative SNPs are epistatic for their commonly associated complex diseases.
-Our preliminary results on three diseases, rheumatoid arthritis, Alzheimer’s diseases, and bladder cancer, have validated this hypothesis.
-We are in hope to validate more epistatic SNPs from the results of ENCODE dataset.
+Our preliminary results on three diseases, rheumatoid arthritis, Alzheimer’s diseases, and bladder cancer, support this hypothesis.
+We hope to discover more epistatic SNPs from the results of ENCODE dataset.

-We will prioritize top five complex diseases with at least one pair of significant cooperative SNPs by our MFA approach (SA 1.1 and 1.2).
+We will prioritize the top five complex diseases with at least one pair of significant cooperative SNPs by our MFA approach (SA 1.1 and 1.2).
 The selection of validation diseases will comply with the expertise of EMERGE team because we may need manual curation of disease codes in a validation study.
 As done before, the medical experts in EMERGE network will determine the criteria of patient inclusion and exclusion for a validation disease.
 We will match controls from dbGAP as usual.
 We will employ PLINK software for assessing the epistatic effect size of tentative SNP pairs, upon classic quality control of samples and SNPs and adjusting the covariates such as age and gender.
-Multiple comparisons of SNP pairs will be corrected by false discovery rate, if necessary.
+Multiple comparisons of SNP pairs will be corrected by false discovery rate.

 For validated epistatic SNPs, we will further determine the driving mechanisms that lead to the cooperative mechanisms.
 For instance, we can search for the mutual mechanisms between the pair of SNPs such as binding to the same transcription factor, interacting factors, and locating in the two anchor regions of a long-range chromatin interaction.
-We have extensive experiences on searching for these common underlying mechanisms from ENCODE datasets by our previous studies on eQTL associations.
+We have extensive experience searching for these common underlying mechanisms from ENCODE datasets from our previous studies on eQTL associations.